The Nine Training Sketches

 Colour

-So even though these Nine Sketches are inner moods, to more consciously express the colours and dynamics of the Australian soul mood, I only worked with a red called Pilbara Red throughout all nine sketches, and a yellow called Australian Red-Gold, both made by an Australian company called Art Spectrum, renowned for its unique Australian colours.
+So even though these Nine Sketches embody the invisible forming forces of nature and cosmos, to more consciously express the colours and dynamics of the Australian soul mood, I worked particularly with a red watercolour called Pilbara Red throughout all nine sketches, and a yellow called Australian Red-Gold, both made by an Australian company called Art Spectrum, renowned for its unique Australian colours.
 And our greens tend more to the red rather than yellow, so are more olive, more gold than lemon-toned European foliage.
 This can seen in the two Trees sketches here, and the heat of the red surrounding them is the fire element rising from the earth, even in Winter.
 Australia is a fire/earth country, to my mind.

-Pilbara Red is a rich, mahogany red with subtle overtones of violet, as can be found in the ancient rocks and soil of the Pilbara regions in NW Australia; and in the red gums that are widespread around our inland river systems.
+Pilbara Red is a rich, warm red with subtle overtones of an earthly violet, as can be found in the ancient rocks and soil of the Pilbara regions in NW Australia; and in the red gums that are widespread around our inland river systems.
 The Red/Gold holds the fiery nature of our sun in it, but also translucent brown overtones so typical of our plant colours.

 Formative forces